 The Galleria: The Mall That Time Forgot includes over 100 captioned photographs in addition to information on the following: the rise and fall of the shopping mall, history of the Galleria site, and Galleria Mall’s past, present, and future.

 NOTE: Only 500 copies of this book have been printed.
-As of Dec 18, only 46 copies remain in the distribution centre.
+As of Jan 12, only four copies remain in the distribution centre.
+Books are still available at the stores listed as well.
+If you live in Bloordale, there is free delivery.
+Email for details.
 Will there be an additional print run?
 That’s uncertain at this point.
 Copies ordered online and from the stores are signed by Shari Kasman.

 ABOUT THE AUTHOR/ARTIST Shari Kasman is a writer, multidisciplinary artist, and piano teacher in Toronto.
 Her book of short stories is entitled Everything Life Has to Offer (Invisible Publishing, 2016).
 In terms of art, she has shown work in both private and public spaces, with output taking the form of everything from installation to illustration.
 She lives in Toronto.

 “The rise and fall of Galleria Mall mirrors the rapid development of Toronto.
 With grace, humour, and nostalgia, Shari Kasman’s homage to Galleria Mall reminds us the spaces in which malls occupy can be more than just a place to consume goods—community, friendships, and culture can blossom.
 Too often Toronto ploughs over its past; thanks to Kasman, this book will not let the Galleria be forgotten. “ —Matthew Blackett, founder and creative director of Spacing